jamstack/jamstack.org/src/site/headless-cms/orchardcore.md

 - **Scalability**.
 Because Orchard Core is a multi-tenant system, you can host as many websites as you want with a single deployment.
 A typical cloud machine can then host thousands of sites in parallel, with database, content, theme, and user isolation.

 - **Workflows**.
-Create content approval workflows, react to webhooks, take actions when forms are submitted, and any other process you'd like to implement with a user friendly UI.
+Create content approval workflows, react to webhooks, take actions when forms are submitted, and any other process you'd like to implement with a user-friendly UI.

 - **GraphQL**.
 We provide a very flexible GraphQL API, such that any authorized external application can reuse your content, like SPA applications or static site generators.